pkardas/notes/books/clean-code.md

 - S - Self-Validating - Tests should not have a boolean output, they should either fail or pass
 - T - Timely - Tests need to be written in a timely fashion, should be written just before the production code

+## Chapter 10: Classes

+Classes should be small.
+The second rule is that they should be smaller than that.
+Naming is most probably the best way of determining class size.
+If we cannot derive a concise name for a class, then it is likely too large.

+The Single Responsibility Principle - a class or module should have one, and only one reason to change.

+Cohesion - classes should have a small number of instance variables.
+Each of class' methods should manipulate one or more of those variables.

+Open-Closed Principle - class should be open for extensions but closed for modifications.

+Dependency Inversion Principle - our classes should depend upon abstractions, not on concrete details.